glennwilton/jsColorEngine/README.md

-jsColorEngine is a colour management engine using ICC profiles in 100% Javascript.
+jsColorEngine is a colour management engine that uses ICC profiles to convert colors, written in 100% Javascript with no dependencies.

 A lot of the core concepts and design ideas are based on LittleCMS but this is not a direct port.

 ## Install